zamansheikh/campus_saga/README.md

 ### A satisfactory ranking platform for educational institutes.

     Revolutionize university life with our app, enabling students to post, solve, and discuss academic challenges.
 Admins review and rate solutions, fostering collaboration.
-With MVC architecture and GetX state management, enjoy smooth navigation, user profiles, problem showcases, promotions, and university rankings!
+With Clean architecture and BloC state management, enjoy smooth navigation, user profiles, problem showcases, promotions, and university rankings!